Should You Buy EOS in 2025?

 What is the forecast for EOS in 2025, 2026, and 2027?

-Is it the right time to buy EOS?
+Is now a good time to buy EOS?

 What is the latest staking yield for EOS?